D4aku/BetterDiscordPlugins/Plugins/MorseConverter/README.md

 1. **Install Better Discord**:
    Before you can use any custom plugins, you need to have Better Discord installed.
-If you haven't installed it yet, visit the [Better Discord website]([https://betterdiscord.net/](https://betterdiscord.app/)) and follow their instructions on downloading and installing it on your operating system.
+If you haven't installed it yet, visit the [Better Discord website]([https://betterdiscord.net/](https://betterdiscord.app/)) and follow their instructions on downloading and installing it for your operating system.

 2. **Download Plugin**:
    - download the plugin file (`*.plugin.js` file).